tess1o/geopulse/README.md

 - Interactive maps showing your complete movement history
 - Flexible date range viewing (single day to months of data)
 - Real-time location display for current day
+- Immich integration to show your photos on the timeline map

 **Analytics**